reportportal/docs/docs/dev-guides/ReportingDevelopersGuide.md

 Steps 2-4 should execute for each test item in structure.

-Let's assume that our Report Portal instance deployed at `http://rp.com`.
+Let's assume that our ReportPortal instance deployed at `http://rp.com`.
 And our project name is `rp_project`.

 Also we need token to get access to API.
 There are two ways to retrieve it.